-Even the smallest of bathrooms can be made to look larger than the square footage.
-Some of the most common ways you can do this is by using a free floating sink and shelving that hangs on the wall.
+Even the smallest of bathrooms can be made to look larger than their square footage.
+Some of the most common ways you can do this are using a free floating sink and shelving that hangs on the wall.
 Instead of a dark shower curtain use glass surround doors or a clear curtain.
 This will open up the space to make it appear larger.
 Using see through décor in small bathrooms is essential to give it a spacious look.
 Larger mirrors can help along with strategically placed lighting that we'll go over further into this article.

 Use Lighter Colors

 Lighter colors are essential to make a small space look larger.
 Dark colors will just close in the space and actually make it look smaller and closed in.
 A slightly darker accent wall is ok to use if you want some contrast to give the room some depth.
-Wallpaper has become more popular in recent years however the same rules apply to wall paper as does paint.
+Wallpaper has become more popular in recent years however the same rules apply to wall paper as paint.
 White wainscoting is a great way to add some design without taking up space or breaking the bank.
 If you’re going to tile the floor then a lighter color tile will work well and give some openness to the room.

-Do you consider your bathroom small, medium or large?
+Do you consider your bathroom small, medium, or large?

-If it is possible and within the budget a pocket door is a great way to save space as it allows you to add more shelving for storage purposes.
+If it is possible and within the budget, a pocket door is a great way to save space as it allows you to add more shelving for storage purposes.
 Pocket doors with a mirror on the inside can make your small bathroom look like it’s twice the size.
 The door frame of the entry will have to be changed and the typical pocket door frame will run around $100.
 The door itself can start around $200 and go up from there depending on the size and quality of the door.
 Keep in mind this does not include installation.
 If a pocket door is not in the budget then using a mirrored bathroom door or adding a full length mirror to your existing door can give you a similar effect for a fraction of the cost.
-With this solution you will be limited on the space you can use for storage behind the door.
+With this solution you will be limited in the space you can use for storage behind the door.